-Band and Chamber Ensembles).
-Exploration, interpretation and performance of concert band and smaller ensemble literature, including new and lesser known pieces as well as standard literature.
-Three hours of rehearsal per week......1 s.h.
-Prerequisite: Audition interpretation, and performance of jazz ensemble/ combo literature, including newer as well as standard literature.
+MUSC 1170 Jazz Ensemble.
+Exploration, interpretation, and performance of jazz ensemble/ combo literature, including newer as well as standard literature.
 Emphasis is placed on historical as well as current popular performance styles.
 The group will also serve as standing pep band for home basketball games as well as a potential traveling group to aid in recruiting......1 s.h.